rastenis/open-authenticator/README.md

 ["google", "twitter", "github"]
 ```

 This is very handy for making dynamic log-ins, for example (new strategies will appear automatically once configured).
+Check out [my React Hooks boilerplate](https://github.com/Scharkee/react-hooks-uikit-express-oauth-boiler-v2) for an example.

 ### Mismatched URI warning for testing